ibm-cloud-docs/watsonxdata/spark-emr.md

     {: codeblock}

-3. Configure the HMS connection details in the AWS EMR cluster to connect to the {{site.data.keyword.lakehouse_short}} Hive Meta Store (HMS).
+3. Configure the MDS connection details in the AWS EMR cluster to connect to the {{site.data.keyword.lakehouse_short}} Metadata Service (MDS).
 A sample command to use spark-submit from an EMR-6.12.0 (Spark 3.4.1) based cluster is as follows:

     Run the command from EMR on the EC2 cluster to submit the Sample spark job.